2015 Miami Dolphins season

-The 2015 Miami Dolphins season was the franchise's 46th season in the National Football League and the 50th overall.
-The Dolphins looked to improve on their 8-8 record from 2014 and return to the playoffs for the first time in seven seasons.
-However, Miami failed to clinch a playoff berth for the seventh consecutive season after a Week 14 loss to the Giants.
+The 2015 season was the Miami Dolphins' 46th in the National Football League (NFL) and their 50th overall.
+The Dolphins looked to improve on their 8–8 record from 2014 and return to the playoffs for the first time in seven seasons.
+However, Miami failed to clinch a playoff berth for the seventh consecutive season after a Week 14 loss to the New York Giants.

 The Dolphins entered 2015 with Joe Philbin as their head coach for a fourth season.
 After the team started 1−3, Philbin was fired by the Dolphins.
 Dan Campbell, the team's tight ends coach, served as the interim head coach for the remainder of the season and recorded a 5−7 record.

 Highlights from the season include the Dolphins' first-ever victory over the Houston Texans, their first win over the Philadelphia Eagles since 1999, and their first road win over the Washington Redskins since 1984.